Training and Human Resources

 - Determine the scope of the project.
-For each of the deliverable you work on, start by asking yourself the following questions:
+For each of the tasks you work on, start by asking yourself the following questions:

 - What exactly are we being asked to do?